Tai-Min/Statek-UAV/instructions/06_sensor_calibration.md

 ```

 ## Troubleshooting
-If something in real UAV does not match Rviz's visualization, try to play with static transforms located in statek_tf/static_transform_publisher.launch as all the transforms can vary, depending on your print quality and assembly.
-You should also edit your Gazebo <pose> tags located in statek_config/urdf/statek.urdf under <gazebo> tags to match your static transforms.</br>
+If something in real UAV does not match Rviz's visualization, try to play with static transforms located in statek_config/tf as all the transforms can vary, depending on your print quality and assembly.</br>

 * Lidar tf calibration </br>
 Run statek_hw/statek.launch and statek_rviz/view.launch.
-Open static_transform_publisher.launch from statek_tf package in text editor and find node with name "base_link_to_laser_link".
-Edit fourth parameter from args so PointCloud2 and LaserScan match in Rviz window.
+Open tf/base_to_laser file from statek_config package in text editor and edit fourth parameter so PointCloud2 and LaserScan match in Rviz window.

 Previous: [Real time hardware](https://github.com/Tai-Min/Statek-UAV/blob/master/instructions/05_rt_hardware_preparation.md) </br>
 Next: []()